kjellmlarsson/eem-iks/README.md

 # Event Endpoint Management on Kubernetes example deployment

-This repo contains Kubernetes manifests and ArgoCD config to install Event Endpoint Management on a Kubernetes cluster.
+This repo contains sample Kubernetes manifests and ArgoCD config to install Event Endpoint Management on an (IBM Cloud) Kubernetes cluster.
 Use this to either setup automated install of EEM with ArgoCD or use the manifests and apply them manually.

 The full EEM Documentation with detailed instructions is available here: https://ibm.github.io/event-automation/eem/